steffahn/rust-feature-ideas/brainstorming.md

 		however what to do if these fail?
 Panics are somewhat surprising; so possibly something with `Option`...

 *	Go towards linear-ish types with something that is not like `must_use` bound to functions but instead to types in a sense that they must be either destructured or passed to `drop` in a place where all the fields are visible and not `must_use`.
+Perhaps even allow implicit drops, and drops inside generics somehow if that’s possible.
 A light version might also allow as an opt-in for a type to allow explicit `drop` in general.